 David Charles Ford (Editor), Fragmenting Family?, 2010, ISBN 978-1-905929-78-8, £10.99.

-These papers from a conference at the University of Chester explore the complex ways in which family relationships have changed or
+These papers from a conference at the University of Chester explore the complex ways in which family relationships have changed or are changing, in order to examine critically the contention that the family is fragmenting.

 Publications about the University